The big ship is free, but the hard part isn’t over

 But “ports around the world have spent enormous amounts of money to accommodate” these massive ships — digging deeper channels and buying larger cranes, for example — and in the past the shipping market seemed ready to accommodate the risk because of the cheaper costs offered by those vessels.

 That could begin to change, Giuliano said.
-“Nobody likes risk, because risk is money.
+“Nobody likes risk because risk is money.
 What this is telling us is that we kind of underestimated the risk of going through the Suez Canal."

 Some shippers may now assess that even though the route around the Cape of Good Hope in South Africa — which the Suez was built in the 19th century to circumvent — can take weeks longer, the lower risk may be worth it.

-The broader environment could be changing too.
+The broader environment could be changing, too.
 Russian officials have already seized on the Suez Canal blockage to promote its Northern Sea Route, which has recently become a more plausible shipping route due to the impact of global warming.

 “The incident in the Suez Canal should make everyone think about diversifying strategic sea routes amid the increasing scope of sea shipping,” Nikolai Korchunov, Russia’s envoy for international cooperation in the Arctic, said on Friday.

-“The Ever Given incident has highlighted the increase risk levels and new threats associated with large maritime assets transiting this chokepoint in world trade today,” Tylawsky said.
+“The Ever Given incident has highlighted the increased risk levels and new threats associated with large maritime assets transiting this chokepoint in world trade today,” Tylawsky said.

 After a thorough investigation, the world will expect that “all parties will work to amend their operational environments so that this never happens again,” he added.